cmcntsh/QualImpAIGrading/README.md

 Prompt

 ```
 Please grade the following title based on this rubric.
 Here is the rubric: "[Paste the text of the rubric here, including the point values along the top and the grading categories along the side.]"
-Here is the text: "[Paste the title to be graded here inside quotes.]"
+Here is the title: "[Paste the title to be graded here inside quotes.]"
 ```

 Rubric